teckliew/thumbtack-tracking-tracker/README.md

 <img src="src/assets/img/icon-128.png" width="64"/>

-# Thumbtack Tracking Tracker
+# Thumbtack Tracking Inspector

-Tracker for Thumbtack events
+Inspector for Thumbtack events

 ## Features

-- Track events with the name of the event being tracked
+- Logs events that are being tracked on website
 - Data payload for each event
 - Multiple occurances of the same event tracked with a counter